skyjager51/Home-Media-Player/ReadMe.md

 To see videos, add MP4 files to the videos folder and then run the program.
 Then, in your browser, search for the ip of your hosting device and the port.

+Feel free to reach out to me on LinkedIn! --> www.linkedin.com/in/lorenzo-faccio